DiyMediaServer

 sudo mount -t nfs 192.168.1.5:/media/storage /mnt/media

-If this works, you should be able to ls /mnt/media and see your shared content.
+If this works, run ls /mnt/media and you should see your shared content.

 Make It Permanent